 Flowing Well Park is closed to the public (effective May 2020) to undergo planned improvements.

 These improvements include Cool Creek bank stabilization, restroom construction, parking lot expansion, and updated interpretive signage and trails.
 The Clay Township Impact Program funds these enhancements as part of Carmel Clay Parks & Recreation’s Reimagining Parks initiative.
-The park will reopen after construction is complete in January of 2021.
+The park will reopen after construction is complete in Spring of 2021.

 While the Artesian Well at Flowing Well Park is closed, you can find other local artesian wells via the link below.